|By Brian Schimmoller, Contributing Writer|

 Interestingly, in 2012, the NRC pointed out some shortcomings with respect to defense-in-depth, noting that “after decades of use, no clear definition or criteria exist on how to define adequate defense-in-depth protections; that the concept of defense-in-depth is not used consistently, and there is no guidance on how much defense-in-depth is sufficient…” [A Proposed Risk Management Regulatory Framework, NUREG-2150].

 So does the same defense-in-depth perspective hold true for personal safety and security?
-Let’s look at two everyday examples: vehicles and the internet.
+Let’s look at two everyday technology examples: vehicles and the internet.

 For vehicles, there is clearly some defense-in-depth at play.
 Our cars are increasingly designed with accident prevention and mitigation in mind, considering everything from antilock brakes and backup cameras to seatbelts, airbags, and bumpers.
 We’ve even begun factoring uncertainties into vehicle operational safety: collision detection systems, for example, help reduce risks associated with inattentive drivers or overly aggressive drivers.
-However, until we restrict vehicle speed based on terrain, tire condition, weather, pavement, traffic, etc., we can’t say we’re fully accounting for uncertainties and embracing defense-in-depth.
+However, until we go so far as to restrict vehicle speed based on terrain, tire condition, weather, pavement, traffic, etc., we can’t say we’re fully accounting for uncertainties and embracing defense-in-depth.

 For the internet, there also is some defense-in-depth involved, but implementation is much less rigorous and more user-dependent.
 Passwords are notoriously weak and most applications only have protection that’s one level deep, limiting the extent of accident prevention.
 While there is a degree of accident mitigation, such as limited liability if credit card information is stolen, the immediate economic impacts are often the least of your troubles.
 And while experts routinely emphasize the uncertainties associated with protection devices such as anti-virus software (warning everyone that they can’t catch everything), the bad guys are usually a step ahead.
 Yet many of us still are not in the habit of performing regular backups.
-In the meantime, I’m going to go back up my hard drive.

 At the end of the day, I’m comfortable with the defense-in-depth applied to nuclear plant design and operation.
 It may not be perfect, but it is subjected to thoughtful scrutiny that drives continuous improvement.